Financial Services Forum: 2020 - Covid 19

-Mission and Leadership
+Mission

 The Financial Services Forum represents the interests and views of the eight largest and most diversified financial institutions headquartered in the United States.
 The Forum members are Bank of America, BNY Mellon, Citigroup, Goldman Sachs, JPMorgan Chase & Co., Morgan Stanley, State Street Corporation and Wells Fargo.

-These internationally active institutions are a leading source of lending and investment in the United States and serve millions of consumers, businesses, investors and communities throughout the country.

 The Forum works to advance policies that promote savings and investment, deep and liquid capital markets, a competitive global marketplace, and a sound financial system.
 It also develops evidence-based information on the value of its members to the U.S. economy and communities.

-Forum members employ 755,000 people in the United States.

-Since the financial crisis, the eight members of the Forum have taken significant steps to enhance the safety and resilience of their institutions and, as a consequence, the financial system as a whole.
-Forum members doubled their liquidity and increased their capital, which acts as a cushion against losses, by more than 40 percent from 2010 to 2020.